Office of International Education

 Summer Funding for Summer Study Abroad

 Though financial aid for summer study abroad does not exist, Harvard College offers robust summer funding through the David Rockefeller International Experiences Grant (DRIEG).
-Students should consult the OIE website for details or speak with an OIE adviser.
+Students should consult the OIE website for details or speak with an OIE advisor if they have questions.

-Students may consult the Mignone Center for Career Success for more information about other summer funding opportunities.
+Students may consult the Office for Summer Opportunities Funding for more information about other summer funding opportunities.

 Domestic Study

 Harvard does not ordinarily grant credit for domestic study at other U.S. institutions, except in rare cases when such study is judged to offer an "exceptional opportunity” unavailable at Harvard.
-Information on the process for petitioning for credit for study out of residence within the U.S. can be obtained from the student’s Resident Dean; if the student’s petition is approved by the Administrative Board, the OIE will be notified by the appropriate Dean and will instruct the student on how to apply for transfer credit.
+Information on the process for petitioning for credit for study out of residence within the U.S. can be obtained from the student’s Resident Dean; if the student’s petition is approved, the OIE will work with the student on transfer credit processes.